 For: Businesses that develop or manufacture a product

 If you make or sell a product on market, a consumer could sue you if the product causes harm or damage.
-Product liability covers any costs associated with lawsuits or settlements related to a defect in your product.
+Product liability helps cover the costs associated with lawsuits or settlements related to a defect in your product.
 It may also cover costs related to product recalls or discontinued products.

 These policies can even be tailored to your industry or product.
 Insuring a food product, which could have serious health risks, is different than insuring a couch, which would have potential physical damage concerns.